msftnadavbh/ghas-workshop-zero2hero/docs/PARTICIPANT_GUIDE.md

 ./scripts/security-report.sh ghas-workshop
 ```

 The script queries multiple API endpoints and consolidates the data.
-Review the output—it shows alerts across Code Scanning, Secret Scanning, and Dependabot.
+Review the output-it shows alerts across Code Scanning, Secret Scanning, and Dependabot.

 **Open the script to see how it works:**